AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/ValueType.md

 XmlSchemaManager.ValueType Method
 =================================
-AutomationML 2.1 APIReturns the type code for a value that may be associated with the defined child.
+Returns the type code for a value that may be associated with the defined child.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)